Lithill/New-Egg-Champion-Website/readme.md

 ### Known Bugs

-* Chevron links do not always take you to where you expect they will on Latitude 7420 with Chrome, and Gigabyte laptop with Firefox.
+* Chevron links do not always take you to where you expect they will.
+This is especially apparent on Latitude 7420 with Chrome, and Gigabyte laptop with Firefox.
 This also needs testing on other sized screens with different browsers.
 * The video seems to be having difficulty playing in Firefox.
 * The navigation bar does not have a border on its' right side.
 * The Egg Champion logo in the video does not have a transparent background.
 Therefore the fireworks in the background are not visible when they should be.